 There should be identification of women at risk of violence present in all testing and screening locations, such that recommendations for ‘self-quarantine’ or ‘shelter at home’ are accompanied by an assessment of the safety of doing so.
 Health facilities should identify and provide information about services available locally (for example, shelters, rape crisis centers, counselling) for survivors, including opening hours, contact details, and whether services can be offered remotely, and establish referral linkages.

 Health providers need to be aware of the risks and health consequences of violence against women.
 They can help women who disclose by offering first-line support and medical treatment.
 The use of mHealth and telemedicine in safely dealing with violence against women need to be explored.

 The arrangement of cash transfers and ration support are likely to sustain the household and reduce stress in the household, leading to lower violence against women.
 Arrange alternative accommodation for women who may need this.

-Narinder Rawat is Consultant, NITI Aayog.
+*Narinder Rawat is a Consultant, NITI Aayog.
 Views expressed are personal.